VFIntel Insights

 The Rental Lease Is Not a Buy Button

-The agentic commerce protocols being built today handle execution well.
-They do not handle governance.
-For most transactions, that is acceptable.
+Today's agentic commerce protocols handle execution well, but not governance.
+For most transactions that is acceptable.
 For a residential lease, governance is the transaction.

 Read the piece